 Prevention: P201: Obtain special instructions before use.
 P202: Do not handle until all safety precautions have been read and understood.
 P261: Avoid breathing mists, sprays, fume.
 P264: Wash thoroughly after handling.
 P270: Do not eat, drink or smoke when using this product.
-P272; Contaminated work clothing should not be allowed out of the workplace.
+P271: Use only outdoors or in a well-ventilated area.
+P272: Contaminated work clothing should not be allowed out of the workplace.
 P273: Avoid release to the environment.
 P280: Wear protective gloves/protective clothing/eye protection/face protection.

-Response: P308 + P313; IF exposed or concerned: Get medical advice/attention.
-P305 + P351 + P338 + P310; IF IN EYES: Rinse cautiously with water for several minutes.
+Response: P308 + P313: IF exposed or concerned: Get medical advice/attention.
+P305 + P351 + P338: IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-Immediately call a POISON CENTER or doctor.
-P301 + P312; If swallowed, Call a POISON CENTER or doctor if you feel unwell.
-P330; Rinse mouth.
-P302 + P352; IF ON SKIN: Wash with plenty of scap and water.
-P333 + P313; If skin irritation or rash occurs: Get medical advice/attention.
-P362 + P364; Take off contaminated clothing and wash it before reuse.
-P321; Specific treatment (remove from exposure and treat symptoms).
-P391; Collect spillage.
+P337 + P313: If eye irritation persists: Get medical advice/attention.
+P301 + P312: If swallowed, Call a POISON CENTER or doctor if you feel unwell.
+P330: Rinse mouth.
+P302 + P352: IF ON SKIN: Wash with plenty of soap and water.
+P333 + P313: If skin irritation or rash occurs: Get medical advice/attention.
+P362 + P364: Take off contaminated clothing and wash it before reuse.
+P304 + P340: If inhaled, remove victim to fresh air and keep at rest in a position comfortable for breathing.
+P312: Call a POISON CENTER or doctor if you feel unwell.
+P321: Specific treatment (remove from exposure and treat symptoms).